Code-With-Ram/DirStruct/README.md

 ---
 if path is not starting with '/' then return false traverse tree till path
-  -if any directory in path does not exits then return false
+  if any directory in path does not exits then return false

-  -if path contains file in between then return false
+  if path contains file in between then return false

-  -if path exists create directory and return true
+  if path exists create directory and return true

 ---

 ## 2.Creating File

 ---
 Same as creating directory

 ---

 ## 3.list

 ---
-traverse down the tree till path for children in path
+traverse down the tree till path
+for children in path
-  -append path to child according to type
+  append path to child according to type

 ---

 ## 4.Checking existence
 ---
 start from root node
 for children in root
+  if child is directory
+      repeat step 2
+  if child is matching with input return true
+return false

+---

+## 5.searching
+---
+traverse down the tree till path for children in path

   if child is directory
       repeat step 2
   if child is matching with input return true
 return false

 ---